SweetKenneth/cmpsbl-daily-drop/README.md

 How the substrate works:

 40 primitives.
 Algorithmic collision.
 No LLM inside.
-Fully patentable.

 The substrate has 3000+ discoveries.
 About 100+ score perfect.